pbuckner/x-plane_plugins/XPython/docs/source/development/avnwx-tracker.rst

 aircraft positioned on an updating map.
 Both plugin and website are free, though a (free) login is required for the website.

-.. warning:: This is not yet (Jan-2026) fully deployed.
-While the plugin works, the website is not fully operational for
-          this feature

 The website gathers current NOAA-provided weather data from around the world.
 Airport and Navaid information is displayed as provided by the US National Flight Data Center (NFDC).
 The site has been operational since 2007, providing real-world weather to real-world pilots.
 With a bit of re-tooling, I've added the feature allowing you to send